Cpiskin/Number-Please/Description.md

 Importing scanner to get input

-Name the class as NumberPlease and after the main method create a scanner object
+Name the class as NumberPlease and after the main method:

+- Write the given grid using a 2D array
+- create a scanner object

 Use a for loop that will run 4 times because we need 4 sets of input In the for loop get the coordinates for the rectangles